adityastomar67/.dotfiles/zsh/README.md

 #### Installation

-Noting really, if you have ZSH installed then you can just symlink the `.dotfiles/zsh` to `$HOME` and run zsh.
-All of the plugins will be downloaded automatically as it is bootstrapped.
+Noting really, if you have ZSH installed then you can just symlink the `.dotfiles/zsh` to `$HOME` and run `source $HOME/zsh/.zshrc`.
+All of the plugins will be downloaded automatically including oh-my-zsh as it is completely bootstrapped.

 #### Before we proceed